 installation.
 If it doesn't, cloc will install the parts

-of Regexp::Common it needs to a temporary directory that is created
+it needs to temporary directories that are created

 at the start of a cloc run then removed when the run is complete.